 This post may contain affiliate links.
 If you purchase something through these links, I may receive a commission at no extra charge to you.
 For more information, see my full disclosures here.
 Thinking about starting a blog?
 Check out my post on how to start a blog to get started today.

-I have been on a keto diet for over eight weeks now.
+I have been on a keto diet for over five months.
 I’ve done tons of reading and thorough research.
 I’ve scoured the internet for tips, advice, and yummy keto recipes.
 I may be close to a keto expert by now.

 I’m writing this post to bookmark all of my favorite keto recipes.
 That way I can refer to them anytime I need to.
-I’m also writing this post because I am in LOVE with the keto diet, and I want to share all of my keto tips and research with you.
-Hopefully it will make your keto life easier.
+I’m also writing this post because I am in LOVE with the ketogenic diet, and I want to share all of my keto tips and research with you.
+Hopefully it will make your keto way of life easier.

-If you landed on this page, you probably already know what the keto diet is.
+If you landed on this page, you probably already know what a ketogenic diet is.
 However, in the event that you do not, I want to cover a little bit about the ins and outs of keto.
 If this is repeat for you, skip to the bottom of this post to my keto recipes for beginners section.

 Keto is short for ketogenic.
 A keto diet is a very low carb diet.
 The goal is to help you burn fat more effectively.